18F/ux-guide/_pages/research/clarify-the-basics.md

 ## Research types
 On any given project you should only include the research activities that will inform the decisions you plan to make.
-Broadly speaking, 18F research falls into several categories that can done separately or in a sequence as you focus from problem definition to solution exploration:
+Broadly speaking, 18F research falls into several categories.
+You can do research from any category on its own or in a sequence as you focus from problem definition to solution exploration:

 ### Foundational research